What it’s like to stay at Best Friends Animal Sanctuary

 Best Friends Animal Sanctuary Cottages, Cabins, and Roadhouse

-There are plenty of ways to help if you feel inspired.
+There are many ways to help if you’d like to get involved:

-• Get the company you work for to become a Best Friends corporate partner.
+• Get your company to partner with Best Friends

 • Sign up for volunteer shifts

-• If you don’t have the time or will to volunteer and still want to play with animals, go to the Welcome Center which always has some furry friends to pet, the Puppy Preschool building to play with kitties and pups, and Club Sinjins within the Cat World, to chill with cats.
-All the animals you encounter here are adoptable.
+• If you don’t have the time to volunteer and still want to play with animals, go to the Welcome Center which always has some furry friends to pet, the Puppy Preschool to play with kitties and pups, and Club Sinjins within the Cat World, to chill with cats.
+The animals you encounter here are adoptable.

 Videos